xiaochuan-tang/FMLD/README.md

-This is the source code for the paper "FMLD: Vertical Federated Learning for Multi-Modal Landslide Detection".
+This repository provides source codes and datasets for the paper "FMLD: Vertical Federated Learning for Multi-Modal Landslide Detection".

 # FMLD User Guide